Southeast Asian journalists train in environmental reporting

 For the past couple of decades, Aireen Jaymalin made a living exploring volcanoes soon after they erupted, and traversing villages days after typhoons had blown through.
 As a breaking news TV reporter from the Philippines, she can recall a time when there were no standard safety procedures or off-limits danger zones.

-“The motto was ‘shoot, shoot, shoot, send, send, send,’” said Jaymalin, who studied journalism in the late 1990s and focused on covering catastrophes around her country.
-She still suffers from a hand injury caused by strong typhoon winds that ripped off the door as she was holding onto its knob.
+"The motto was 'shoot, shoot, shoot, send, send, send,'" said Jaymalin, who studied journalism in the late 1990s and focused on covering catastrophes around her country.
+She still suffers from a hand injury caused by strong typhoon winds that had ripped off the door while she was holding onto its knob.

 A region at risk